soonlabs/bincode/docs/migration_guide.md

 ## Migrating with `serde`

+You may wish to stick with `serde` when migrating to bincode 2, for example if you are using serde-exclusive derive features such as `#[serde(deserialize_with)]`.

-Make sure to include bincode 2 with the `serde` feature enabled.
+If so, make sure to include bincode 2 with the `serde` feature enabled, and use the `bincode::serde::*` functions instead of `bincode::*` as described below:

 ```toml
 [dependencies]